theMLtrader/infrared-default-list/README.md

 Add any new token assets to `/src/assets/tokens` and new protocol assets to `src/assets/protocols`.

 - You should use an SVG file.
-- If you absolutely do not have an SVG file add a png to `src/assets/tokens/original` or `src/assets/protocols/original`.
+- If you absolutely do not have an SVG file add a png to `src/assets/tokens/new` or `src/assets/protocols/new`.
 Ensure it is larger than 128x128 and is very high quality.
-  - (Optional) If you are technical enough please run `tsx scripts/convert-to-svg.ts src/assets/protocols/original/PROTOCOL.png src/assets/protocols && pnpm clean-assets:svg`, replacing `PROTOCOL` with the protocol name for protocol assets or `tsx scripts/convert-to-svg.ts src/assets/tokens/original/TOKEN.png src/assets/tokens && pnpm clean-assets:svg`, replacing `TOKEN` with the token name for token assets.
-If the resulting svg is of decent quality and is a smaller size than the png file please include it in the PR.
-If you do not do this step we will try it ourselves which can slow down the review process.

 ### 2. Update JSON files